Psychal/CthunDiscordBot/README.md

 This bot uses Hearthstone card information available at Hearthpwn's website. \
 Search through a database of 7200~ card/hero entries(Patch 17.6.0.53261) with a name to find the specific one you want.
 If it doesn’t find it, it will try to give you a list of cards with similar name.\
-Use a deckstring to recieve a list over cards in the deck.\
+Use a deckstring to receive a list over cards in the deck.\
 This bot can also solve basic math and supports most common operators, exponentiation, and negative numbers.